varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 %r
   The first line of the request.
 Synthesized from other fields, so it may not be the request verbatim.
+See the NOTES section.

 %s
   Status sent to the client.
 In backend mode, status received from